Grocery shopping can be a real challenge, especially if you are on a limited budget.

 - Plan the use of leftovers.
 They can be used in casseroles, soups, for snacks, and in lunch boxes.

-If there is food waste in your household, ask yourself why.
-Are you buying food in the right quantities?
-Is food refused or left on the plate?
-Are servings too large?
-Is the food tasty?
-Cooperative meal planning and preparation increases the eating pleasure of the entire family, and increases a sense of togetherness and cooperation.
+- Cooperative meal planning and preparation increases the eating pleasure of the entire family, and increases a sense of togetherness and cooperation.
+Consider asking:

-Stretching your food dollar is about more than comparing prices in the grocery store.
 It’s about eating healthy amounts of different foods each day.
 The MyPlate website identifies the recommended daily intakes based on your gender and your age of various categories of food.
 Those recommended amounts are measured in cups, ounces and grams.

 One way to control spending and avoid impulse buying is to make a list of the items needed.
-Some helpful hints for making a shopping list follow:

 - Keep an ongoing list and jot down items as your supply gets low.